Setheum-Labs/setheum-docs/learn/governance/governance-guide.md

 We are watching closely good practices and tools for documenting governance proposals, gathering opinions and debates, publishing voting result and execution status etc. As an example, [Polkassembly](https://kusama.polkassembly.io/) seems to be good place to start, and we might consider integrating or using similar approach for the Setheum governance.

 #### Phase II: Coming soon...
-The governance model will improve and be more decentralised overtime.
+The governance model will improve and be more inclusive overtime.

 ### Under Discussion & Development